DIY Christmas Tree Basket

 DIY Christmas Tree Basket - the best Christmas tree stand ideas!

 The second Christmas tree basket option happens when stores got smart and started making basket-style tree collars, like this one.
-(I’m sharing my favorite basket tree collars at the end of the post in case the DIY route isn’t for you.
-I actually bought this one this weekend while it was on super sale and I plan to use it on my big tree in my front window. 👏🏻)
+(I’m sharing my favorite basket tree collars at the end of the post in case the DIY route isn’t for you.)

 I decided to make one of the basket tree stands with a basket I found at the store, which was the perfect size for my tree, but too small to fit my tree stand on my artificial flocked Christmas tree.